konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 ### Setup Billing API

-You can set environment variables when running a Docker container using the `-e` or `--env` option with the `docker run` command.
+The BILLING_API_KEY needs to be passed as environment variables to the running Docker container.

 Here is an example command for setting the `BILLING_API_KEY` environment variable: